-If any prospective Bidder for the proposed Contract is in doubt as to the true meaning of any part of the drawing, specifications, or other proposed contract documents, the Bidder may submit to the Neighborhood Services Department a written request for an interpretation thereof.
-The Bidder submitting the request will be responsible for its prompt delivery.
-Any interpretation of the proposed documents will be mailed or delivered to each prospective Bidder who has received a complete set of Bidding Documents.
-The Owner will not be responsible for any other explanations or interpretations of the proposal documents.
+If any prospective Bidder for the proposed Contract is in doubt as to the true meaning of any part of the drawing, specifications, or other proposed contract documents, the Bidder may submit to the Owner and/or the Neighborhood Services Department a written request for an interpretation thereof.
+The Bidder submitting the request will be responsible for its prompt delivery of said request which must be received no less than seven days before bids are due.
+Any interpretation of the proposed documents will be emailed or delivered to each prospective Bidder who has received a complete set of Bidding Documents.
+The Owner or City will not be responsible for any other explanations or interpretations of the proposal documents.